timescale/docs.timescale.com-content/api.md

 >:TIP: Prior to decompressing chunks for the purpose of data backfill or updating you should first stop any compression policy that is active on the hypertable you plan to perform this operation on.
-Once the update and/or back fill is complete simplt turn the policy back on and the system will recompress your chucks.
+Once the update and/or backfill is complete simply turn the policy back on and the system will recompress your chucks.

 The Syntax is: